트립팝 TripopTripop

 Arashiyama bamboo grove — Sagano's icon

-A 500m path through towering bamboo in west Kyoto.
+400m path through towering bamboo in west Kyoto.
 Free and open 24 hours.
-The critical detail: **arrive by 8-9am** to beat tour buses.
-After noon, an Instagram-worthy empty photo is essentially impossible.
+The critical timing: **arrive before 8am** to beat tour buses and hear the famous bamboo rustling.
+After noon, an empty-path photo is essentially impossible.

 🎢